 Saying ‘no’ as a product manager can be a difficult and necessary task, however, it is possible to do so in a way that encourages an open and positive conversation between you and your colleagues.
 Saying ‘no’ does not have to be a negative experience.

 Written by Loren O'Brien-Egesborg.
 Thanks to Paul Ortchanian and Charles Mon for reading and editing drafts of this article and overseeing aspects of its publication.
-The photo can be found on the free stock photo site Unsplash.
 Also, if you have any feedback or criticism about this article then shoot us an email firstname.lastname@example.org.